luqmanhaqim/zip-automation-function/README.md

 ### Potential Bottlenecks

 1. **Concurrency Limits**: AWS Lambda has concurrency limits that may impact its ability to handle sudden spikes in incoming requests.
-It's important to monitor and adjust these limits to avoid performance degradation during peak loads.
+It's important to monitor and adjust these limits to avoid performance issues.
+Lambda concurrency limit needs to be requested as the default concurrency per region is 1000 invocations at a time. [official website]([https://www.python.org/downloads/](https://repost.aws/knowledge-center/lambda-concurrency-limit-increase)).

 2. **Resource Allocation**: Inadequate memory allocation or improper resource configuration can lead to performance bottlenecks.
 It's essential to carefully allocate resources and optimize function configurations to meet the demands of your application.

 3. **Dependency Constraints**: Lambda functions may depend on external resources like layers, which have size limits.
 Bottlenecks may occur if these dependencies fail or are overwhelmed.
-Robust error handling and fallback mechanisms are essential to mitigate such issues.

 ### Mitigation Strategies
 To address potential bottlenecks and ensure scalability:

 - Monitor concurrency settings to flexibly handle fluctuations in workload.
 - Fine-tune resource allocation and function setups for better efficiency and performance.
-- Integrate resilient designs and error-handling methods to lessen the effects of external dependencies or failures.
+- Continuously assess and refine your Lambda functions and related resources to ensure performance in the long run for example integrating EFS with lambda to avoid having dependency constraints due to layers reaching it's size limit.
-- Continuously assess and refine your Lambda functions and related resources to uphold top-notch performance in the long run.
+- Integrate Lambda with a monitoring tool such as Grafana to gain deeper insights into performance metrics and resource utilization, this may be beneficial as we can get better visibility of our lambda's performance.